Death and state funeral of George V: Death

 Sandringham House in Norfolk, where King George V died.

 King George had suffered several bouts of serious illness since the First World War; he suffered from chronic bronchitis exacerbated by heavy smoking.
 By 1935 he required the occasional use of oxygen tanks kept at his bedside.
 By the end of that year, his personal physician, Lord Dawson of Penn, told the prime minister, Stanley Baldwin, that the king was "packing up his luggage and getting ready to depart".

 In the new year of 1936, King George took to his bed at Sandringham House in Norfolk; family members were summoned on 16 and 17 January by an anxious Queen Mary.
-At 9:25 pm on Tuesday 20 January, Lord Dawson wrote a press bulletin on the back of a menu card: "the King's life is moving peacefully to its close".
+At 9:25 pm on Monday 20 January, Lord Dawson wrote a press bulletin on the back of a menu card: "the King's life is moving peacefully to its close".
 King George died at 11:55 pm with the queen and his children at his bedside and the Archbishop of Canterbury, Cosmo Lang, reciting prayers.
 It was revealed decades later from Dawson's account in his personal diary, that he had hastened the process by injecting an overdose of morphine and cocaine into the king's jugular vein, as "hours of waiting just for the mechanical end when all that is really life has departed only exhausts the onlookers", and that way the announcement would be in the morning broadsheet newspapers, rather than "the less appropriate evening journals".

 Sandringham to London

 Church of St Mary Magdalene, Sandringham, where King George's coffin lay overnight on 22–23 January.

+King George V’s coffin carried from King's Cross Station to Westminster Hall, followed by King Edward VIII and his brothers.

 On the afternoon of 22 January (the day of the 35th anniversary of the death of Queen Victoria), the king's coffin was taken from Sandringham House to the parish church of St Mary Magdalene, where it lay in state overnight with an honour guard of estate workers.
 On the following morning, 23 January, the coffin was taken in a 2½ mile (4 kilometre) procession from the church to Wolferton railway station, with King Edward VIII and his brothers walking behind and the rest of the royal family in carriages.
 Also accompanying was the late king's grey pony Jock, led by a groom, and his parrot Charlotte, whose cage was carried by a servant.

 The funeral train, hauled by Class B17 locomotive No. 2847 Helmingham Hall, arrived in London at King's Cross railway station and then the coffin was carried on a gun carriage escorted by Grenadier Guards through crowded but silent streets with King Edward and his brothers walking behind, arriving at Westminster Hall at four o'clock.
 As the coffin was carried into the hall by guardsmen, the cross pattee which surmounted the Imperial State Crown, fell off and landed in the street; Edward was heard to exclaim "Christ!
 What's going to happen next?"